Students in Focus

 Emilia: I hadn’t heard of FCAC until my placement coordinator sent me the opportunity.
 I wish I had known about it sooner, so I could’ve spent more of my time enjoying what the centre had to offer while I was studying.
 When you look at Footscray, it’s such an amazing vibrant place, and FCAC brings everything within and around it together.
 They showcase the west in such a wonderful way.
 I am so happy I know about FCAC now and have enjoyed my experience here.

-Q: Has working with FCAC impacted on your future career direction?
+Footscray Community Arts: Has working with FCA impacted on your future career direction?

 Daisy: Same!
 I thought I would just finish uni, get a job and sit behind a desk like everyone else.
 Then I realised there are so many different aspects and elements, and so much fun involved.
 You don’t always see that from studying alone.